Build System Usage

 Also you won't be able to install kernel packages from the official repositories when you make changes here.

-While you won't typically need to do this, first define the target, subtarget, and device in a .config
+While you won't typically need to do this, first define the target, subtarget, and device in a .config, for example:

 CONFIG_TARGET_x86=y CONFIG_TARGET_x86_64=y CONFIG_TARGET_x86_64_DEVICE_generic=y